Hubert Lyautey

 Louis Hubert Gonzalve Lyautey (17 November 1854 – 27 July 1934) was a French Army general and colonial administrator.

 After serving in Indochina and Madagascar, he became the first French Resident-General in Morocco from 1912 to 1925.
-Early in 1917 he served briefly as Minister of War.
-From 1921 he was a Marshal of France.
-He was dubbed the French empire builder, and in 1931 made the cover of Time.
+In early 1917, he served briefly as Minister of War.
+From 1921, he was a Marshal of France.
+He was dubbed the French empire builder and in 1931 made the cover of Time.
+Lyautey was also the first one to use the term "hearts and minds" as part of his strategy to counter the Black Flags rebellion during the Tonkin campaign in 1885.

 Early life

-Lyautey was born in Nancy, capital of Lorraine.
-His father was a prosperous engineer, and his grandfather a highly decorated Napoleonic general.
-His mother was a Norman aristocrat, and Lyautey inherited many of her assumptions: monarchism, patriotism, Catholicism and belief in the moral and political importance of the elite.
+Lyautey was born in Nancy, the capital of Lorraine.
+His father was a prosperous engineer and his grandfather a highly-decorated Napoleonic general.
+His mother was a Norman aristocrat, and Lyautey inherited many of her assumptions: monarchism, patriotism, Catholicism and the belief in the moral and political importance of the elite.
+He attended lycée in Dijon, where he recalled he was fascinated with René Descartes' Discours de la Methode.

-In 1873 he entered the French military academy of Saint-Cyr.

-He attended the army training school in early 1876, and in December 1877 was made a lieutenant.
-After graduating from St Cyr, two months holiday in Algeria in 1878 left him impressed by the Maghreb and by Islam.
-He served in the cavalry, and was to make his career serving in the colonies and not in a more prestigious assignment in metropolitan France.
-In 1880 he was posted to Algiers, then campaigning in southern Algeria.
+In 1873, he entered the French military academy of Saint-Cyr.
+He attended the army training school in early 1876 and in December 1877 was made a lieutenant.
+After graduating from Saint-Cyr, two months of holiday in Algeria in 1878 left him impressed by the Maghreb and by Islam.
+He served in the cavalry and was to make his career serving in the colonies, not in a more prestigious assignment in metropolitan France.
+In 1880, he was posted to Algiers and then campaigned in southern Algeria.
 In 1884, to his disappointment, he was recalled to France.

 Military career

 Indochina

-In 1894 he was posted to Indochina, serving under Joseph Gallieni.
+In 1894, he was posted to Indochina, serving under Joseph Gallieni.
 He helped crush the so-called piracy of the Black Flags rebellion along the Chinese border.
-Then set up the colonial administration in Tonkin, and was then head of the military office of the Government-General in Indochina.
-By time he left Indochina in 1897 he was a lieutenant colonel and had received the Legion of Honour.
+He then set up the colonial administration in Tonkin and then became head of the military office of the Government-General in Indochina.
+When he left Indochina in 1897, he was a lieutenant colonel and had received the Legion of Honour.